 The move can be executed in three ways, depending on the importance of IT within the organization.
 The options are as follows:

 Logically, the first strategy that implies no downtime, is the most expensive option.
 A lot of new hardware will have to be purchased and the old hardware will probably be written off.
-On the positive side, this is a good opportunity to purchase more energy-efficient and more powerful hardware.
+On the bright side, it is a good opportunity to purchase more energy-efficient and more powerful hardware.
 This type of migration requires a substantial budget, so it is most fit for companies in which uptime is critical for business operations.
-All other companies may be better off choosing one of the other two strategies.
+All other companies may be better of choosing one of the other two strategies.